lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 > > 3. `53.51%`
 > {: .solution}
 >
-{: .question}
+{: .question} -->

 ## rRNA removal with **Bowtie2**

 One of the main source of contamination of RNA-seq samples is **ribosomal RNA**.
 Indeed, ~90% of total RNA correspond to rRNA.
 Before sequencing, ribodepletion and polyA selection are common mmethods to clean the samples, but it does not filter out all rRNA.
-After sequencing, removal rRNA reads from raw reads and detect rRNA transcripts might usefull.
+After sequencing, remove rRNA reads from raw reads and detect rRNA transcripts might be usefull.

 To do so, we use [**Bowtie 2**](https://github.com/BenLangmead/bowtie2) which is an ultrafast and memory-efficient tool for aligning sequencing reads to reference sequences.
 Here, the reference database will be [**Silva**](https://www.arb-silva.de/) : high quality ribosomal RNA database.